gitliber/SentimentAnalysisRNN-miniguide/README.md

 Running this example fits the model and summarizes the estimated performance.
 We can see that this very simple model achieves a score of nearly 86.27% which is in the neighborhood of the original paper, with very little effort.

-#Print Accuracy of the model
+# Check the Accuracy of the model and save the model to the folder
+Once we have finished training the model we can easily test its accuracy.
+Keras provides a very handy function to do that:

 from decimal import Decimal, ROUND_HALF_UP our_value = Decimal(np.mean(results.history["val_acc"])*100)
 output = Decimal(our_value.quantize(Decimal('.01'), rounding=ROUND_HALF_UP))

-# Save the model to the models folder
 model.save("models/trained_model.h5")
 print(" ")
 print("Model created, trained and save on the following folder: models/trained_model.h5 with " + str(output) +" % of accuracy.")